 Peel off paper backing.
 Place the bonded material, adhesive side down, in desired position on top of mousepad.
 Make sure to line up the edges precisely!
 Press and hold iron for 8-10 sec on each section until entire piece is bonded.

-After I was DONE with this project is occurred to me that it would have been easier to first bond the material with the iron-on adhesive THEN cut out the circle (thus eliminating the need to cut out TWO circles) but that would have just made entirely too much sense. :-) I point this out not just to embarrass myself, but to save you a step, if you so desire.
+Note: After I was done with this project is occurred to me that it would have been easier to first bond the material with the iron-on adhesive then cut out the circle (thus eliminating the need to cut out two circles) but that would have just made entirely too much sense. :-) I point this out not just to embarrass myself, but to save you a step, if you so desire.
 It will come out much the same either way though.

 This was one of those projects that looked so simple that I figured there had to be a catch…but there wasn’t!
 It truly was simple and I absolutely love the results!